 Trauma often plays a leading role in the history of an addict.
 A surreptitious foe, trauma can rear its ugly head practically anytime: while a person is stressed, fatigued, happy or even while they’re sleeping.
 In fact, most of us deal with trauma and can relate to the feelings that trauma elicits.
 However, not all of us cope by way of destructive behaviors or substance abuse.
 For the addict who “uses” to quell trauma, it can be a particularly precarious journey to reach long-term recovery when their drug of choice tends to be their primary coping mechanism.
+You are not alone in this journey, our ohio alcohol rehab center is there to help you to recover and lives a healthier life.

 Mountains of evidence over the years have correlated addiction rates (and the propensity to it) with experienced trauma, especially in childhood.
 The child who does not receive enough nurturing and positive parenting, or who experiences trauma or abandonment (no name a few) has a disassociation with normal coping mechanisms.
 This makes them more apt to adopt negative coping skills, which may never give them true fulfillment.